Frequently Asked Questions

 - Another circumstance in which student access to digital course content is not feasible or possible

 PLTW encourages educators to utilize Community in myPLTW to share and collaborate with teachers across the U.S. to create solutions for the unique challenges of each student.
-Community is a PLTW credentialed teacher exclusive forum for collaboration and knowledge sharing for thousands of PLTW teachers and Master Teachers.
+Community is an exclusive forum for PLTW credentialed teachers to collaborate and share knowledge among thousands of PLTW teachers and Master Teachers.

 Equipment and supplies should be distributed in same method that other distance learning materials are distributed at your school/district.

-We plan to have our EOC Assessments available for the 2020-21 school year.
 Regardless of where learning takes place, students will continue to develop the knowledge, skills, and objectives whether they are using our existing curriculum or PLTW’s new distance learning enhancements.
-More details will be shared in the upcoming weeks.

-PLTW understands that adapting your course to a new blended model or completely distance learning environment can be overwhelming.
-As part of our distance learning support, we will be providing teachers ongoing resources in various ways, including webinars, office hours, and distance learning guides, in an effort to help you answer this question in a way that matches your student’s needs.
+We understand that adapting your course to a new blended model or completely distance learning environment can be overwhelming.
+As part of our distance learning support, we provide teachers ongoing resources in various ways, including webinars, PLTW network-created resources, and distance learning guides, in an effort to help you answer this question to match your students' needs.

 College Board and PLTW committed to a five-year program to provide more opportunities for students to become college and career-ready in STEM.
 We’re proud of the 15,000 students that earned the AP + PLTW Achievement during this time and were able to demonstrate their mastery in computer science, engineering, and biomedical science colleges, universities and potential employers.
 Both PLTW and the College Board will continue their efforts to help students with career exploration.